Softcatala/whisper-ctranslate2/FAQ.md

-# Problems loading CUDA drivers.
+# Problems using GPUs and CUDA drivers

+GPU execution requires the NVIDIA libraries cuBLAS 11.x and cuDNN 8.x to be installed on the system.
+Please refer to the [CTranslate2 documentation](https://opennmt.net/CTranslate2/installation.html).

 If executing whisper-ctranslate2 gives errors like: